zaboush/Model_5_Assignment_5p1/README.md

-# Will the Customer Accept the Coupon
+# Will the Customer Accept the Coupon?